 The EOS 200D is an entry-level DSLR that features some of the newest technologies in the EOS series, such as a Vari-angle LCD monitor and Dual Pixel CMOS AF.
-Here, a photographer shares his first impressions of the EOS 200D together with the images he shot with it.
+Here, a photographer shares his first impressions of the EOS 200D together with the images that he shot on it.
 (Reported by: Kazuo Nakahara)

 For more about Live View shooting, check out: